BdR76/RandomValuesNPP/readme.md

 You can use the default Notepad++ regex search + generate value to easily search and replace regex values.
 Use the Notepad++'s built-in macro functionality for large files.

+Masks are currently not supported for the datatypes Integer and Decimal.

 Acknowledgements
 ----------------